 After creating the bootable media, you will need to set your unbootable system BIOS.
 Set the BIOS to boot your computer with the bootable media you created using Recoverit.
 In other to enter BIOS, power on the computer and press the BIOS function key to enter BIOS.
-On most system, the BIOS function keys are F2, F10, F12 or Delete.
+On most systems, the BIOS function keys are F2, F10, F12, or Delete.

 Step 2.
 Restart the unbootable computer